GutiSoftware/FPU-Extended-Calculator/README.md

 Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

-Use the file FPUCalculator80.exe to patch your calculator!
+Use the file FPUExtendedCalculator81.exe to patch your calculator!

-If you only want an executable file already patched with maximun amount of significant digits this is the one: PATCHCalcFPU.exe
+If you only want an executable file already patched with maximun amount of significant digits this is the one: PATCHFPUExtendedCalculator81.exe

 Use the Help button into the programs to konow how they work and how to use them!